 Through the generous support of ScotiaBank, the Warriors have their own practice boat – ‘Jane’- named to honour those who have gone before and those who will surely follow.
 From the time the ice leaves Trout Lake until it returns in the fall, the Warriors are on the water practising and getting stronger as individuals and as a team.
 A look at their paddling record will attest to the competitive will of the Warriors of Hope.

-Part of the beauty of the sport is in the dragonboats and the culture and history they represent.
+Part of the beauty of the sport is in the dragon boats and the culture and history they represent.
 Once made of hollowed logs and now of fiber-resin construction, the curiously concave hulls are from a design developed by Chinese fishers thousands of years ago.
-As one of the most venerated of Chinese zodiac figures, the dragon symbolizes control over the water, and during festivals the 57-foot boats are fitted with colorful, fierce-looking heads and tails.
+As one of the most venerated of Chinese zodiac figures, the dragon symbolizes control over the water, and during festivals the 57-foot boats are fitted with colourful, fierce-looking heads and tails.

 As the legend goes, dragonboat racing began some time after 400 B.C., when a statesmen and poet named Qu Yuan drowned himself in southern China’s Mi Lo River to protest the tyrannical regime of the Chu Dynasty.
 Fishers on shore raced out to save him, paddles flying, but they failed.
 To prevent fish and water dragons from eating his body, they beat the water with their paddles, pounded on drums and threw rice cakes wrapped in bamboo into the water.